arw180/dotfiles/README.md

-This creates symlinks in your home directory to the files in `dotfiles`, which can remail under VCS
+This creates symlinks in your home directory to the files in `dotfiles`, which can remain under VCS

 # OS X Setup